ashmitasenroy/ashmitasenroy/README.md

 > Then suddenly I’m training an ML model. 🤖
 > Five minutes later I’m writing a blog post. ✍️
 > And at 2 AM?
 Apparently I’m a poet now. 🌙
 > No niche.
-Just vibes, curiosity, and questionable sleep schedules.
+Just some questionable sleep schedules.

 > **Occasionally debugging my entire existence. 🖤**